philterd/philter/docs/docs/redaction/contexts.md

 *   **Export** returns the context's mappings as a portable JSON document.
 Only the SHA-256 hash of each original value is exported (never the original value itself), so the same value continues to map to the same replacement wherever the table is imported.
 *   **Import** loads such a document into an existing context.
 By default an incoming value that already exists is skipped; you can choose to overwrite instead.

 Export and import are restricted to the user that **created** the context or to an **admin**.
-An admin may export or import any context.
+Because context names are unique only per user, an admin reaching another user's context supplies that user's email via the `owner` query parameter to identify it unambiguously; without `owner`, the operation applies to the caller's own context of that name.

 ## Integration and Best Practices